-After your scoliosis diagnosis, you’ll work with your doctor to determine the best way to treat your curved spine.
+After your scoliosis diagnosis, you’ll be referred to an orthopedic doctor, who will work with you to determine the best way to treat your curved spine.

-How your condition is managed depends on your age, the type of scoliosis you have, the measurement of your back’s curve, and how it looks.
+How your condition is managed depends on your age, the type of scoliosis you have, the measurement of your back’s curve, and your other medical conditions.
 For kids, the doctor will take into account how much more the patient is likely to grow.

 - Nonsurgical options, such as a brace